-Located a five-minute walk away from the Emerson Spice is her sister hotel, the Emerson on Hurumzi.
+Located a five-minute walk away from the Emerson Spice is the sister hotel, the Emerson on Hurumzi.
 The building was built in the 1870’a by Sir Tharia Topna, a powerful merchant in Zanzibar.
 Just like the Emerson Spice entering the hotel is akin to being transported back in time.

 Dinner on the Rooftop Tea House was our most memorable in Zanzibar and should be experienced by all who visit Stone Town.
 Diners sit atop cushions and large Persian rugs on the hotel’s roof while a velvet roof dances in the wind.
-Evening cocktails begin at 18:00 and dinner is served at 19:00, make sure to book a spot in advance as the demand is high.
+Evening cocktails begin at 18:00, and dinner is served at 19:00.
+Make sure to book a spot in advance as the demand is high.

-When morning rolled around we enjoyed a healthy and light breakfast on our rooms private balcony.
-The Emerson on Hurumzi and the Emerson Spice embody everything Zanzibar and when you lay your head down at night you don’t leave the island you remain in its heart.
+When morning rolled around, we enjoyed a healthy and light breakfast on our room’s private balcony.
+The Emerson on Hurumzi and the Emerson Spice embody everything Zanzibar, and when you lay your head down at night, you don’t leave the island.
+You remain in its heart.

 Emerson on Hurumzi Highlights for us: Rooftop Tea House dinner and entertainment, large and comfortable bathtubs, breakfast on the patio overlooking Stone Town.